sbondai/ca-java-assessment/README.md

 **mvn test**
 This will execute all unit and integration tests.
 Upon completion, Maven will provide a summary of passed and failed tests.
 It's recommended to address any failed tests before moving on to other operations or deployments.

+## Branching Strategy
+The develop branch is protected and can only be merged by a pull request reviewed by atleast 2 developers.
+This branch will be promoted to higher environments once signed off and tested in the dev environment.

 ## Troubleshooting